nrsur-catalog/NRSurCat-1/src/nrsur_catalog/web_builder/page_templates/catalog_plots.md

 # Catalog plots

-Here we have some catalog plots showing the ensemble results of the catalog
+Here we have some catalog plots showing the ensemble results of the catalog (working on making these plotly-plots).

 ```python
 from nrsur_catalog import Catalog